3 insights, 2 findings, 1 action (January 23, 2020)

 I. Retirement Income Literacy Survey

 The American College New York Life Center for Retirement Income Literacy Survey was commissioned to determine whether retirees and pre-retirees have the knowledge they need to successfully plan for a financially secure retirement.
-The study focuses on those aged 60-75, a period where issues such as how best to withdraw income from assets come into play, and knowledge of how to make optimal decisions about managing finances in retirement is critical.
+The study focuses on those aged 60-75, where issues such as how best to withdraw income from assets come into play, and knowledge of how to make optimal decisions about managing finances in retirement is critical.

-74 percent failed (fail = less than 60 percent correct)!
+Seventy-four percent failed (fail = less than 60 percent correct)!

 5 percent of respondents scored a B or higher (80 percent correct or higher)